gk646/raynodes/README.md

 1. Clone this git repository
 2. Create a new directory inside the clone repository (e.g. cmake-build-debug)
 3. Configure the build from inside the build directory with `cmake ..`
-4. Build the project from inside the build directory with `make ..`
+4. Build the project from inside the build directory with `make`

 All external dependencies are included in the source!
 This model is chosen based on their combined low size (only **14mb**) and the provided simplicity for sharing and